NNIL-formulas revisited: universal models and finite model property: Universal models

-The appropriate mappings of the logic or the fragment play an important role in universal models.
+The mappings appropriate to the logic or the fragment play an important role in universal models.
 In general $n$-universal models have the property that any finite $n$-model is connected by such a map to a unique generated submodel of the universal model.
-This then gives a uniqueness property to the universal model and will mean that it is in a certain sense the smallest.
+This then gives a uniqueness property to the universal model and will imply that it is in a certain sense the smallest.
+For {\sf IPC} itself these mappings are the p-morphisms, for \NNIL their role will be taken over by the color-preserving monotonic maps.

-All this means that it is often advantageous to see the $n$-universal model not as one model but as the collection of all of its point-generated submodels, ordered by the submodel relation.
+All this means that it is often advantageous to see the $n$-universal model not as one model but as the collection of all of its point-generated submodels, ordered by the generated \todod{added }submodel relation.
 In fact, the latter was the only point of view in the proto-universal models of~\cite{deJ68}.
 These different views of the model are pertinent in the case of the $n$-universal model for \NNIL-formulas about to be constructed.
-We will see that all the above-mentioned properties arise, but the ordering of the local models which is induced by the mappings is no longer the submodel relation, and thereby the isomorphism between the local model and the submodel of the universal model generated by it has been lost (although it can be recovered to a certain extent, see~\Cref{prop:properties Tn2}).
-In particular, every node in our $n$-universal model will be associated with a tree that is often very different from the submodel generated by the node.
-In this setting, every finite $n$-tree can be monotonically mapped back and forth into a unique node (or local tree) in the $n$-universal model, as we will show in \Cref{Tn_turth_thm}.
+In particular, every node in our $n$-universal model will be associated with a local \todod{added} tree that is mostly very different from the submodel generated by the node: the ordering of the local models is no longer the generated submodel relation, and thereby the isomorphism between the local model and the submodel of the universal model generated by it has been lost (although it can be recovered to a certain extent, see~\Cref{prop:properties Tn2}).
+An arbitrary finite $n$-tree will have a unique map to such a local tree in the $n$-universal model only.
+In fact, as we will show in \Cref{Tn_turth_thm}, it can be monotonically mapped back and forth by color-preserving maps into that unique local tree. \\

 Let us first briefly recall the construction of the $n$-universal model $\U(n)$ of {\sf IPC} (see e.g.~\cite{deJYang}).
 The construction of the $n$-universal model for $\NNIL$-formulas to be given in \Cref{univnn}, though more complex, basically follows the same strategy.